Trips With Kids

 Bornholm bicycle trip – Day 4

 On the morning of the fourth day we moved from Svaneke to the south of Bornholm.
-That day were crossing the route along the eastern coast of the island.
-We were planning to drive up to the beautiful beaches in Dueodde.
+That day, we were following the route along the eastern coast of the island.
+We were planning to ride up to the beautiful beaches in Dueodde.

 The route of day 4 was as follows:

-When we were packing, it turned out that one of the tent poles broke due to its age.
-We got a bit worried.
-In the end, we needed tent for next nights.
+When we were packing, it turned out that one of the tent poles had broken due to its age.
+We got a bit worried — after all, we needed the tent for the next few nights.
 We packed everything to the panniers and trailer and after breakfast we went on our way.

-It was clear that we rest well.
-From the very beginning of the route children began racing on bike road.
+It was clear that we had rested well.
+From the very beginning of the route the children began racing on the bike path.

 Aarsdale

 After a while we came to the small town Aarsdale.
-We crossed the bike road to the port and we took a short stop.
+We left the bike path and headed to the port and we took a short stop.
 A group of people were preparing for kayaking.
-Meanwhile Kris checked water condition in the sea.
-Unfortunately, it was full of algae same as in Svaneke.
+Meanwhile Kris checked the water conditions in the sea.
+Unfortunately, it was full of algae, same as in Svaneke.

 We moved on.
 The route led us through the town.
-We saw the large number of properties for sale.
+We saw a large number of properties for sale.
 On the way we found even the abandoned house.
-Next stop we had when we were leaving Aarsdale.
-We found beautiful windmill there.
+Our next stop was as we were leaving Aarsdale.
+We found a beautiful windmill there.

 Nexø

 Our next stop was in Nexø.
-We came to the city center.
+We rode to the city center.
 In the central part of the city we found a harbor and we decided to drive there to see arrival of catamaran Jantar who runs here from Kolobrzeg, Poland.
 We were there right on time to see the vessel.
-We greet tourists from Polish and continued our journey.
-Size difference of this small ship in comparison with huge ferry we chose was extreme.
-We were glad that we chose the larger and more stable way to get to Bornholm island.
+We greeted the Polish tourists and continued our journey.
+The size difference between this small ship and the huge ferry we chose was extreme.
+We were glad we’d chosen the larger and more stable way to get to Bornholm.

 The town was full of Poles.
-On the streets we could hear conversations in Polish language.
+On the streets, we could hear conversations in Polish.
 We passed a couple of tours and children’s colonies.

 We found a Netto store.
-There is no dense network of small shops on Bornholm so we took some grocery shopping.
+There isn’t a dense network of small shops on Bornholm so we did some grocery shopping.

 Butterfly Sommerfuglepark

 Another highlight of our trip was a visit to the Butterfly Sommerfuglepark.
-Butterfly Park is located on the outskirts of Nexø.
-It is similar to palm house.
-We noticed terribly hot and stuffy conditions inside.
-Apparently, for the butterflies it is the perfect environment.
+The Butterfly Park is located on the outskirts of Nexø.
+It is similar to a palm house.
+We noticed it was terribly hot and stuffy inside.
+Apparently, for the butterflies, it was the perfect environment.

-There was so many colorful butterflies in the building that we couldn’t count them.
+There were so many colorful butterflies in the building that we couldn’t count them.
 They flew freely around us.
 Agatha was delighted.

 In addition to the butterflies in the park we found also other animals like turtles, bees and chameleon.
 And even an aquarium with piranhas.
 Danger!